 Never had Harry dared to dream about having essentially no immediate competition!
 And, and, and a bumbling moronic government to boot!
-Oh, and their laws - if even you could call such loose rules such - were so vague and left so very man wonderful loopholes.
+Oh, and their laws - if you could even call such loose rules such - were so vague and left so very man wonderful loopholes.
 Thinking about everything Harry could accomplish made her head spin in anticipation.

 There were so many things to do!
 So many places to go, connections to make, lives to take…!

 But, firstly, Harry had to finish her shopping.
 An evil mastermind was useless without the magical essentials.
 Next, she had to obtain a proper feel of the magical community.
 She needed to thoroughly understand the intricacies.
 Then she had to establish how to contact the people she needed, what to tell them, what plans to enact…

 While Harry obtained her wand - a wand that apparently was twin to the one owned by You-Know-Who, the irony was not lost on her - Hagrid apparently went off to purchase her a birthday gift.